brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/GraphQL Schema Stiching.md

 ***

 And there you have it!
 Schema stitching—once a shining beacon of hope, now mostly a relic of the past.
-If you’re working with GraphQL today, you’re better off using Federation, but it’s always good to know how we got here. 🚀
+If you’re working with GraphQL today, you’re better off using Federation.